-The DCP tunnels would be located below the groundwater table and would experience external pressures caused by the head of groundwater above the tunnel.
+The DCP tunnel would be located below the groundwater table and would experience external pressures caused by the head of groundwater above the tunnel.
 Along the alignment, the depth to groundwater level varies and ranges from 5 to 10 feet bgs as shown on Figure A-1e and the groundwater at any location is connected vertically within a single aquifer.
-Therefore, the external hydrostatic pressure varies along the tunnel and would range between 2.7 bar (39.2 pounds per square inch [psi]) at the tunnel crown up to 4.2 bar (60.9 psi) at the tunnel invert (bottom of the tunnel) for the 36-foot ID tunnel.
+Therefore, the external hydrostatic pressure varies along the tunnel and would range between 2.7 bar (39.2 psi) at the tunnel crown up to 4.2 bar (60.9 psi) at the tunnel invert (bottom of the tunnel) for the 36-foot ID tunnel.